apalache-mc/apalache/docs/README.md

 #### Building

+The plugin is checked in with the source code, and you generally shouldn't need to rebuild it unless you need to make a change or update the plugin.

 To build, check out the main highlight.js into a separate directory.
 Symlink the TLA+ language definition into the highlight.js `extra` directory: